 It is beyond handy having this ironing board so close to me as I sew.
 I also use it as space to pin and cut in my small sewing corner.
 It’s just as important in my sewing space as my machines are.

-I did this project for the first time several years ago.
+I made this portable ironing board for the first time several years ago.
 I’ve had to change the cover on mine three times now, and find that every year or so it needs to be updated.
-Why? oils from your skin rub off on the edges and random stains appear out of nowhere.
+Why?
+Oils from your skin rub off on the edges and random stains appear out of nowhere.
 Or from your toddler.
 Either or…

-The first part of this tutorial will show you the steps to create your own TV tray ironing board, and the second part will show you what to do when it’s time to re-cover it (as I am actually doing today for this blog).
+The first part of this tutorial will show you the steps to create your own ironing board, and the second part will show you what to do when it’s time to re-cover the table (as I am actually doing today for this blog).

 So lets get started, shall we?!

-- TV Tray (You can find one at Walmart, Target, Amazon, etc. – or better yet a secondhand store!)
+- TV Tray (You can find a tray table at Walmart, Target, Amazon, etc. – or better yet a secondhand store!)

 - Ironing board replacement cover (you can buy these at any of the stores I just listed – I got mine in the Walmart clearance section for $3.50!)